enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 ### Variation Inference

 In some cases MCMC method either do not work well or even the methods above take too long.
-For these cases BFlux currently implements Bayes-By-Backprop (see [`bbb`](@ref)); One shortcoming of the current implementation is that the variational family is constrained to a diagonal multivariate gaussian and thus any correlations between network parameters are set to zero.
+For these cases BayesFlux currently implements Bayes-By-Backprop (see [`bbb`](@ref)); One shortcoming of the current implementation is that the variational family is constrained to a diagonal multivariate gaussian and thus any correlations between network parameters are set to zero.
 This can cause